MyAirVault/BruhMCP/documents/local-development-setup.md

 ## MCP Services in Local Development

-### What `dev:local:all-services` Does
+### How `dev:all-services` Detects Local Mode

-This command runs the equivalent of `dev:all-services` but with local development settings:
+The existing `npm run dev:all-services` script automatically detects when `LOCAL_DEV=true` is set and configures services for local development:

 1. **Starts all MCP services via PM2** with these environment variables:
    - `LOCAL_DEV=true` - Enables local authentication